tkn-tub/bioelectrodynamics/README.md

 # Bioelectrodynamics of Yeast Cells

-This repository provides code implementation to evaluate bioelectrodynamic properties of yeast cells.
+This repository provides code implementation for evaluating the bioelectrodynamic properties of yeast cells.

 ## Description
 This project evaluates the bioelectric dynamic properties of a yeast cell model.
-The yeast cell model iMM904, accesible in [BiGG Models repository](http://bigg.ucsd.edu/models/iMM904),  is included within the Matlab file `iMM904.mat`.
+The yeast cell model iMM904, available in the [BiGG Models repository](http://bigg.ucsd.edu/models/iMM904), is included in the Matlab file `iMM904.mat`.
 The model of the genes, metabolites and metabolic reactions within the cells.

 The model is described with the following variables: